 Microcytic anemia is characterized by red blood cells that are smaller than average when observed through a microscope.
 It is also diagnosed when a blood sample is determined to have a mean corpuscular volume (MCV) of less than <80 fL.

 To confirm a microcytic anemia diagnosis, the general practitioner or hematologist will first evaluate the patient's symptoms.
-This is usually followed by a blood test to assess blood counts, which will then help to guide the most appropraite treatment.
+This is usually followed by a blood test to assess blood counts, which will then help to guide the most appropriate treatment.
 This may include changes to diet, iron supplementation and blood transfusion.

 Main symptoms